You want smart political talk without the meltdowns?

 She's admitting she knows it.

-I agree with you completely on that, Sean, and this is the reason why so many in the intelligence community, the sources that have spoken to both John and I, people that we've talked to outside and inside those circles, uh, are are so upset about this because they feel that what has happened is the intelligence community has become politicized.
+And this is the reason why so many in the intelligence community, the sources that have spoken to both John and I, people that we've talked to outside and inside those circles, are so upset about this because they feel that what has happened is the intelligence community has become politicized, especially in the media.

-Um especially in the media, they are being targeted that the intelligence that's supposed to be used to go after foreign enemies, you know, hacking threats, fighting terrorism, um counterespionage, is actually being abused and used by politicians, and this is why they are reaching out.
+They are being targeted that the intelligence that's supposed to be used to go after foreign enemies, you know, hacking threats, fighting terrorism, counter-espionage, is actually being abused and used by politicians.

-And I I think that the more we look at this, the more we peel back that onion, the more we find out that it was being used for political purposes.
+And I think that the more we look at this, the more we peel back that onion, the more we find out that it was being used for political purposes.

-And I think, like John said, this is the reason why every American, regardless of a Democrat or Republican, should be concerned.
+And I think, like John said, this is the reason why every American, regardless of Democrat or Republican, should be concerned.

-Are you describing something that is massively bigger than Watergate?
+Aren't you describing something that is massively bigger than Watergate?

 You think so.